-SERPENTINE COURSE #1, 2, AND 3 (1:1 STUDENT-TO-INSTRUCTOR RATIO) Magazine Loadout: 1 full magazine per course Target: two B21E, BC21QT, or a similar target Distance: N/A Number of Rounds: XX Time Limit: N/A Minimum Passing Score: N/A
+PRE-SERPENTINE COURSE #2-MOVEMENT (1:1 STUDENT-TO-INSTRUCTOR RATIO)

+Magazine Loadout: 1 full magazine Target: two B21E, BC21QT, or a similar target Distance: 5-yard line Number of Rounds: XX Time Limit: N/A Minimum Passing Score: N/A

-- 1. Instructor: "Load and charge and holster." - 2.
-Instructor: "Assume a casual stance." - 3.
-Instructor: "On the command of\\\\\\, draw and assume the compressed ready while moving toward the threat, weaving through the "crowd."
-When the threat is visible and within range, engage the top target, then follow the threat all the way to the ground and continue to engage.
-Once the threat is neutralized, scan and holster." - 4.
+- 1. Instructor: "Load and charge, and assume the compressed ready." - 2.
+Instructor: "On the command of, engage the top target while moving forward.
+Follow the threat all the way to the ground and continue to engage.
+Once the threat is neutralized, scan and holster." - 3.
 Instructor: <give command>

-Students will perform each course at least once, and the number of rounds per attempt is up to the instructor.
+The objective is to get the student comfortable shooting while advancing on a threat.
+Students will perform this drill twice, and the number of rounds per attempt is up to the instructor.